CiscoDevNet/libinfracheck/README.md

 In this project, there are two separate modules:

-* backend: A Jersey-based web service
+* backend: A Jersey-based web service (Spring Boot Example below is preferred)
 * libinfracheck: A Java library that can will check the health of infrastructure using APIC-EM Path Trace

 # Spring Boot Example

 A [spring-boot example](https://wwwin-github.cisco.com/asroach/infracheck-spring-boot) is available.

+This example is preferred to the Jersey example above.

 # libinfracheck